carter-le/NASA_HD4_to_Land_Class_Dataset/README.md

-I then append the gathered data into nested levels of the json output, and print that output using json.dumps(). polydict contains metadata - and you can add data to this or other levels of the output depending on your needs.
+Once all of the data has been gather in json form, I print the output using json.dumps(). polydict contains metadata - and you can add data to this or other levels of the output depending on your needs.

 ```python
 polydict = {}